calebjmatthews/endless-desert/concept.md

   [X] Resource exhaustion display
   [X] Quest system
   [X] Tutorial quests
-  [ ] Daily quests
+  [X] Daily quests
   [ ] Trader trust to affect # of items
-  [ ] Field note reasearch costs to use large quantities of other resources [ ] Increase # of traders research
+  [ ] Field note research costs to use large quantities of other resources [ ] Increase # of traders research
   [ ] Conjecture research
   [ ] Traders to use a mix of exact, tag, subcategory specificities